 But how?
-Through the reflection of wholeness.
+Through the reflection of unity.
 But exactly what is that reflection?

 Care providers often tend to want to fix their clients, or heal them.
 Sometimes, they don’t even have faith in their client, or they think they know better than the client.
 And actually, a message is then being reflected unconsciously; ‘I know and you don’t’, ‘I cannot trust you’, ‘You have a problem’.